In her piece "A drop of love in the cloud" (2018), artist Fei Liu writes about the like/heart button as a

 I had no idea he was sick.

 He is young, mid-thirties.
 A talented poet who has lived a life I could never imagine: hopping trains, living in abandoned homes, treating this country and each day as an adventure.
 We both somehow ended up working at a luxury skincare store after I graduated college.
-At the time he was living in a semi-reconverted Uhaul truck with his partner in Oakland and would commute each morning to the store, bath in the sink and cover himself with hundreds of dollars of sweet smelling creams and sprays.
+At the time he was living in a semi-reconverted Uhaul truck with his partner in Oakland and would commute each morning to the store, bathe in the sink and cover himself with hundreds of dollars of sweet smelling creams and sprays.

 He is remarkably eloquent.
 We’d watch the light shift alone together in the store perched atop one of the wealthiest neighborhoods of San Francisco, waiting to sell lotion.
 As he was my only coworker, we became close quickly, bonding over the total absurdity of our situation as artist-turned-retail consultants, washing the hands of SF’s creative and technological elite (to simulate how great the products would work on their face).